philipperemy/philipperemy.github.io/_posts/2016-07-09-information-extract.md

 Secondly, we have to resolve the nouns that refers to a specific entity.
 Here, `Our focus` refers to `Moodstocks`.
 We update the rule `(Our focus; build; great image recognition tools)` by `(Moodstocks; build; great image recognition tools)`

-The third phase is to remove all the dominated rules and keep only the most relevant for a human. `(Moodstocks; said in; statement)` is dominated by `(Moodstocks; said in; statement on its site)` by the latter conveys more information.
+The third phase is to remove all the dominated rules and keep only the most relevant ones for a human. `(Moodstocks; said in; statement)` is dominated by `(Moodstocks; said in; statement on its site)` by the latter conveys more information.

 The final phase is to add some static, e.g. removing words like `also`, `thus` in the triples. `(Moodstocks ' team; will also move over; over Google 's R&D center)` is equal to `(Moodstocks ' team; will move over; over Google 's R&D center)`.
 Also, the triples with a low confidence score are discarded.